SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation

 \subsection{Point Cloud Instance Segmentation}

-For the evaluation of point cloud instance segmentation task, we employed PointGroup~\cite{jiang2020pointgroup} to train a point cloud instance segmentation model based on the generated pseudo point-level labels.
-Table~\ref{ins_test} shows the recent point cloud instance segmentation results on the ScanNet testing set.
-AP averages the scores with IoU (Intersection of Union) threshold set from 50\% to 95\% with a step size of 5\%, while AP{ 25} and AP{ 50} denote the AP scores with IoU threshold set as 25\% and 50\% respectively.
+For the evaluation of the point cloud instance segmentation task, we employed PointGroup~\cite{jiang2020pointgroup} to train a point cloud instance segmentation model based on the generated point-level pseudo labels.
+Table~\ref{ins_test} shows the recent point-level and weakly-supervised point cloud instance segmentation results on the ScanNet testing set.
+The Point Anno. entry denotes the percentage of manually annotated point labels in the total points of the point cloud scene.
+Because the numbers of segment labels and point labels are the same in our method, we consider a segment label as a point label when computing the percentage of overall annotated data.
+AP averages the scores with IoU (Intersection over Union) threshold set from 50\% to 95\% with a step size of 5\%, while AP{ 25} and AP{ 50} denote the AP scores with IoU threshold set as 25\% and 50\% respectively.
+We use CSC-20 and CSC-50 to denote the Contrastive Scene Contexts (CSC)~\cite{hou2021exploring} method that is annotated with 20 and 50 points per scene.
 We observe that our seg-level supervised method achieves competitive results with the recent strong supervised methods.
-However, the seg-level labels only require 1.93 minutes to annotate one scene in ScanNet on average, while the strong point-level labels need 22.3 minutes.
+However, the seg-level labels only require 1.93 minutes to click on 0.028\% of points for one scene in ScanNet on average, while the strong point-level labels need 22.3 minutes.